erandime/react.js-bootcamp-projects/README.md

 3. Keeper App: A React-based note-taking application.
 Users can view a collection of notes, each with a title and content.
 The app uses React components, props, and JavaScript map() to dynamically render notes.

+4. Contact Form App: A React-based form that collects and displays a user's contact information.
+It uses React components, state management, and event handling to dynamically update the form.
+The app also demonstrates making use of previous state when updating state.
+After submission, the user's input is displayed in a greeting card.

 #### Setup Instructions

 Install Node.js and npm.